mezcel/googlemaps-api-helloworld/README.md

 ### Current Dev Stop Point

-* This is a Parallax Remake of Branch 4, this is employs bootstrap-select
-* I hope to make a technique to filter and consolidate my waypoints.
 * I don't know how to "group cluster" using street name address, Google API seems to only like LatLong.
 Reverse Geocode is not doing the trick at the moment either.

 ### Proprietary Scripts